Percolation threshold: Percolation on networks

 In networks with low clustering, $0 < C \ll 1$, the critical point gets scaled by $(1-C)^{-1}$ such that:

 This indicates that for a given degree distribution, the clustering leads to a larger percolation threshold, mainly because for a fixed number of links, the clustering structure reinforces the core of the network with the price of diluting the global connections.
 For networks with high clustering, strong clustering could induce the core–periphery structure, in which the core and periphery might percolate at different critical points, and the above approximate treatment is not applicable.

-Percolation on 2D lattices
+Percolation in 2D

 Thresholds on Archimedean lattices

-Note: sometimes "hexagonal" is used in place of honeycomb, although in some fields, a triangular lattice is also called a hexagonal lattice. z = bulk coordination number.
+Note: sometimes "hexagonal" is used in place of honeycomb, although in some contexts a triangular lattice is also called a hexagonal lattice. z = bulk coordination number.